Message from the Chair

-We currently have 43 faculty (tenured or tenure-track) and 93 graduate students, giving a ratio of about three students per faculty member.
-For fall 2012 we have a new cohort of 11 students from about 200 applicants.
+We currently have 42 faculty (tenured or tenure-track) and a ratio of about two students per faculty member.
+For fall 2013 we have a new cohort of 15 students from about 200 applicants.

 Please examine our areas of specialization, faculty interests, and program requirements.
 The University of Texas at Austin, houses numerous programs with links to sociology, for example, the Population Research Center, the LBJ School of Public Affairs, the Department of Human Ecology, the School of Social Work, the Institute of Latin American Studies, and the Department of Asian Studies.
 Also learn more about Austin and Central Texas, which provide a very attractive setting for the university.
 Most of our faculty and graduate students are nonnative Texans who have found Austin to be a wonderful place to live.

-Note that Fall 2013 applications for admission and funding should be received by December 1, 2012.
+Note that applications for admission and funding should be received by December 1.
 Applications are now completely online, and the procedures are carefully described on our website.
 If you have any questions, contact the Graduate Admissions Coordinator, Ms Evelyn Porter.

 Currently, most students in the program receive funding as a teaching assistant (TA), assistant instructor (AI), research assistant (RA), trainee, or as a fellowship recipient.
 Due to the high demand for our undergraduate courses, the department is able to support approximately one-third of our graduate students through TA and AI positions.
 In addition to being a major form of student support, these positions provide valuable preparation for academic careers.
 A high proportion of successful applicants are offered multi-year TA positions, and most students who are initially unfunded will move into TA positions within a year.
 Before becoming a TA, international students whose native language is not English must pass an examination in spoken English.